pointcloudtechnology/resumable.js/README.md

 * `setChunkTypeFromFile` Set chunk content-type from original file.type.
 (Default: `false`, if `false` default Content-Type: `application/octet-stream`)
 * `dragOverClass` The class name to add on drag over an assigned drop zone.
 (Default: `dragover`)
 * `clearInput` Whether the value of the HTML element that received the file input event should be cleared after adding new files.
 This is done for elements added via `assignBrowse` and also for elements that received the event given to `handleChangeEvent`.
 (Default: `true`).
+* `debugVerbosityLevel` The level of verbosity that resumable will use for logging debug messages.
+  You can either pass a `DebugVerbosityLevel` (available from the resumable types) or the corresponding number.
+  The available levels are:
+  - `DebugVerbosityLevel.NONE (0)` No debug output
+  - `DebugVerbosityLevel.LOW (1)` Only main steps are logged (e.g. upload of a chunk is started/finished)
+  - `DebugVerbosityLevel.HIGH (2)` Additional logging between main steps is done (e.g. XMLHttpRequest for chunk upload created)

+  Default is `DebugVerbosityLevel.NONE` (no debug logging at all).

 #### Properties (readonly)
 * `.isUploading` Is `true` when the instance is uploading (as long as at least one chunk of any file is currently uploading). `false` otherwise.